‘Ibn ‘Ata’illah said:

 “When you commit a sin, let it not be a reason for your despairing of attaining to righteousness before your Lord, for that might be the last sin decreed for you.”

 Reflection: This quote from Ibn ‘Ata’illah tells us to never give up, as we strive to get closer to Allah.
-No matter how many sins you might’ve have committed, or how many times you returned to the same sin, just remember that this time could be the last one.
-So don’t ever give up.
+No matter how many sins you might’ve have committed, or how many times you returned to the same sin, remember that redemption could be just around the corner.
+If you give up now, you will never reach the righteousness you were hoping for.

 An important point: It must be kept in mind that this quote doesn’t encourage one to be passive in changing oneself.
 We shouldn’t keep making the same mistakes, without identifying the reason for these mistakes and take action to rectify ourselves.
 It is from the qualities of the Awliyah (the elite believers) that even though they commit mistakes, they protect themselves from falling into the same mistakes.
 This means changing your environment and conduct.
 Maybe you need to leave some friends, who have a bad influence on you?
 Maybe you need to stop spending time browsing random sites on the web, if you know you end up looking at haram?
 Perhaps you need to spend more time listening and reading something, that have a positive impact on you?